David Collings: Theatre

 Collings was described by The Stage as a "stalwart of the National and RSC".
 His career on stage began with seasons at the Liverpool Rep and subsequently took him all over the world with leading companies including Cheek by Jowl, as well as BAM and the Lincoln Center in New York.

 He has had a long theatre career appearing in various productions in the UK, US and globally, ranging from Shakespeare and his contemporaries, classical works, Restoration dramas and farce, through to contemporary classics and new plays.
 He played the parts of Mortimer the Elder and Matrevis in a production of Edward II at the Royal Exchange, Manchester, which also featured his son, the actor Samuel Collings.
-He also appeared as the King of France in Henry V, and most recently Giles Corey in The Crucible at the same venue.
+He also appeared as the King of France in Henry V, and finally Giles Corey in The Crucible at the same venue.

 Personal life

-Collings had three children, Samuel, Eliza and Kate.

 He died aged 79, on 23 March 2020.